schnorbert/Journeys-in-Middle-Earth-Reader/README.md

 7- Press right click while the red box is visible to cancel scan.

-8- Press F9 to stop the script
+8- Press F9 while holding the "mouse side button 2" to stop the script

 _**Known issues:**_

--Folder the script work on is hard-coded, should work wherever
+-Folder the script works on is hard-coded, ideally it should work wherever

 -The script will delete any and all .txt files inside the OCR folder

--Arrow keys don't work while script is running